 MRI is the modality of choice for evaluating patients with acaeruloplasminaemia 7-9.
 Signal changes are most commonly described in the brain and liver, and include 7-9:

-Being a more sensitive imaging modality compared to CT for this condition, often more extensive disease is noted, particularly in brain imaging where not only are the basal ganglia involved, but signal changes are also appreciated in the thalamus, cerebral cortex, and cerebellum (especially the dentate nucleus) 7-9.
+Being a more sensitive imaging modality compared to CT for this condition, an often more extensive disease is noted, particularly in brain imaging where not only are the basal ganglia involved, but signal changes are also appreciated in the thalamus, cerebral cortex, and cerebellum (especially the dentate nucleus) 7-9.

 Treatment and prognosis